Studying many-body localization in exchange-coupled electron spin qubits using spin-spin correlations: Established MBL measures

+We use $20,000$ realizations of disorder in this calculation.
+For odd $L$, there is ambiguity as to whether the middle spin is assigned to the subsystem $A$ or the ``environment'' $B$; we perform this calculation for both cases.
+We present our results in Fig.\ \ref{fig:EEPlot}.
+While the numerical values obtained for odd $L$ do depend on whether we assign the middle spin to the subsystem $A$ or ``environment'' $B$, we find no change in the overall trend.

 We note that the entanglement entropy is much larger, and increases with chain length, for $\sigma_h/J_0=0.1$ than it is for $\sigma_h/J_0=10$, for which value the entanglement entropy decreases slightly with length.
-This again shows that the system is clearly in the thermal ``phase'' for $\sigma_h/J_0=0.1$ and in the MBL ``phase'' for $\sigma_h/J_0=10$.
+This again suggests that the system is in a delocalized ``phase'' for $\sigma_h/J_0=0.1$ and in an MBL ``phase'' for $\sigma_h/J_0=10$.

 We repeat this calculation, this time fixing $\sigma_h$ and varying $\sigma_J$; we plot these results in Fig.\ \ref{fig:EEPlot_varysJ}.
 In this case, we again see no clear signs of localization; while $S_E$ plateaus for longer chains, it does not change much when $\sigma_J$ is increased.